bluemix/Android-Download-Manager-Pro/README.md

 ```java
 void DownloadManagerPro.StartQueueDownload(int downloadTaskPerTime, int priority) throws QueueDownloadInProgressException
 ```
-int downloadTaskPerTime: the number of task that can be downloaded simultaneously
+int **downloadTaskPerTime**: the number of task that can be downloaded simultaneously
 * int priority: Grant priority to more desired files to be downloaded.

  * QueueSort.HighPriority : only high priority
  * QueueSort.LowPriority : only low priority
  * QueueSort.HighToLowPriority : sort queue from high to low priority
  * QueueSort.LowToHighPriority : sort queue from low to high priority
- * QueueSort.earlierFirst : sort queue from earlier to oldest tasks
+ * QueueSort.earlierFirst : sort queue from earlier to oldest tasks (Last-In First-Out, LIFO)
- * QueueSort.oldestFirst : sort queue from old to earlier tasks
+ * QueueSort.oldestFirst : sort queue from old to earlier tasks (First-In, First-Out, FIFO)

 Example: